cmaloney/dcos-docs/1.7/usage/webinterface.md

 ---
-layout: page
+post_title: DC/OS Web Graphical User Interface
-post_title: Web Interface
+nav_title: GUI
-menu_order: 0
+menu_order: 1
 ---

 The DC/OS web interface provides a rich graphical view of your DC/OS cluster.
 With the web interface you can view the current state of your entire cluster and DC/OS services.
 The web interface is installed as a part of your DC/OS installation.